ramkishna1233/Zomato_data-analysis/README.md

 Data Visualization: Using plots to find relations between the features:

-Restaurants delivering Online or not
+Restaurants delivering Online or not,

-Restaurants allowing table booking or not
+Restaurants allowing table booking or not,

-Table booking Rate vs Rate
+Table booking Rate vs Rate,

-Best Location
+Best Location,

-Relation between Location and Rating
+Relation between Location and Rating,

-Restaurant Type
+Restaurant Type,

-Gaussian Rest type and Rating
+Gaussian Rest type and Rating,

-Types of Services
+Types of Services,

-Relation between Type and Rating
+Relation between Type and Rating,

-Cost of Restuarant
+Cost of Restuarant,

-No. of restaurants in a Location
+No. of restaurants in a Location,

-Restaurant type
+Restaurant type,

-Most famous restaurant chains in Bengaluru
+Most famous restaurant chains in Bengaluru.